wagiminator/AVR-Development-Boards/ATtiny814_DevBoard_v2/readme.md

 Interfaces | 2xUART, SPI, I2C | 2xUART, SPI, I2C | 2xUART, SPI, I2C | 2xUART, SPI, I2C
 Clock options | Internal 20/16/10/8/5/4/1 MHz | Internal 20/16/10/8/5/4/1 MHz | Internal 20/16/10/8/5/4/1 MHz | Internal 20/16/10/8/5/4/1 MHz

 Note: The 0-series and 1-series parts have a 10-bit single-ended ADC with a sampling rate of up to 115 ksps, the 2-series parts have a 12-bit single-ended/differential ADC with a sampling rate of up to 375 ksps.
+The 2-series parts have a DAC for internal use only.
+Users who need to lean heavily on event channels or the CCL are advised to use the 2-series parts.
+In contrast to the 0/1 series the 2 series has 4 CCL blocks with interrupts, working D-type latch option, and the 6 event channels are normal and well-behaved.

 # Preparing Arduino IDE
 - [Install megaTinyCore](https://github.com/SpenceKonde/megaTinyCore/blob/master/Installation.md).